SaatwikDutta/BananaNet/README.md

 # BananaNet
-BananaNet is an AI based web-app which takes an input image of a banana plant and correctly diagnose if the plant have any form of nutrition deficiency.
+BananaNet is an AI based web-app which takes an input image of a banana leaf and correctly diagnose if the plant have any form of nutrition deficiency.

 Steps to run this project:
 1. Open up a terminal.